beaumanvienna/jarvis/JC_Workflow_Specification.md

 - Parallelize non-dependent tasks.
 - Track progress and expose status to the web dashboard.

+You can think of each workflow as a **pipeline**: a sequence/DAG of stages, similar in spirit to a Vulkan rendering pipeline, but for automation tasks rather than shaders and fixed-function stages.

 This document defines:

 - The JSON structure of a `.jcwf` file.